Mortiss8444/Project_Orion/README.md

 ```
 - **Q: How many satellites can I track at one time?**

   - A: Currently, 10.
 But you can increase it until you won't be able to see something on map or even more...
-It depends only on size of buffer which holds all satellite relat
+It depends only on size of buffer which holds all satellite data